 - blurred vision

-- slurred speech or saying things that don't make sense
+- confusion and saying things that don't make sense

 Symptoms of a concussion don't always show up right away, and can develop within 24 to 72 hours after an injury.
 Young children usually have the same physical symptoms as older kids and adults, but cognitive and emotional symptoms (such as irritability and frustration) can appear later, be harder to notice, and last longer.
 Sleep-related issues are more common in teens.